5 Best practices for spreadsheet data structure

 How good spreadsheet data structure helps you work smarter

-Spreadsheets are one of the most widely used pieces of software in the world.
-Over 1 billion people use them to collect, process and present data every day.
+Spreadsheets are one of the most widely-used pieces of software in the world.
+Over 1 billion people use them to collect, process and report data every day.
 Microsoft created Excel back in the late 1980s and it still dominates the market although Google Sheets is catching up.
-As an online spreadsheet tool, Sheets has much (but not all) of the functionality of Excel, combined with the power of real-time updates and collaborative functions.
-No matter which program you use, or which data you’re working with, good spreadsheet data structure can transform your work, increasing productivity and providing you with better data.
+As an online spreadsheet tool, Sheets has much (although not all) of the functionality of Excel, combined with the power of real-time updates and collaborative functions.
+No matter which program you use, or which data you’re working with, good spreadsheet data structure can transform your work, boosting productivity and providing you with better data.

 Spreadsheets: the glue between applications

-With all the new software out there, aren’t spreadsheets becoming a thing of the past?
+With all the new software out there, surely spreadsheets are becoming a thing of the past?
 You might think so, but research from Gartner shows that the number of spreadsheets is actually doubling every year.

-In this sense, sheets function as an important connecting tool, like glue, between software.
+In this sense, spreadsheets function as an important connecting tool, like glue, between software.

 The most dangerous tool in the world?

-The sheer volume of data stored in spreadsheets — and the incredibly important decisions based on it — has led to warnings about the dangers of spreadsheets; especially from the world of finance.
-Economist Tim Worstall wrote in Forbes that Excel might be the “most dangerous piece of software on the planet”, responsible for some painfully expensive decisions, the entire financialization of the economy in the past 30 years and therefore, indirectly, the financial crash of 2007.
+The sheer volume of data stored in spreadsheets — and the incredibly important decisions based on that data — has led to warnings about the dangers of spreadsheets, especially from the world of finance.
+Writing in Forbes, Economist Tim Worstall said that Excel might be the “most dangerous piece of software on the planet.”
+He said it was responsible for some painfully expensive decisions, the entire financialization of the economy over the past 30 years and therefore, indirectly, the financial crash of 2007.

 The main reason that spreadsheets are seen as so dangerous?
 The risk of manual error combined with poor spreadsheet design, overly complex spreadsheets and a lack of training.

-A survey carried out in the UK found that 33% of large businesses report poor decision-making due to spreadsheet problems and 17% have suffered financial loss due to poor spreadsheets.
+A survey in the UK found that 33% of large businesses report poor decision-making due to spreadsheet problems, and 17% have suffered financial losses due to poor spreadsheets.

 Here we’ve got 5 best practices for good spreadsheet data structure: